stephwon/KG2_DrugMechDB_EA_Analysis/README.md

 1. **Investigate Entity (Node) Variances:**
    - Explore and analyze differences between KG2 and DrugMechDB.
-   - Conduct entity normalization and alignment between two graph data
+   - Conduct entity normalization and alignment between two graph data.

 2. **Statistical Analysis:**
-   - Assess entity normalization and alignment performance
+   - Assess entity normalization and alignment performance.

 ## Repository Contents
 Each script contains the data location and instructions necessary to perform each analysis.
 To conduct the analysis, use the scripts (`.ipynb`) in the following order below: